Aerobie® AeroPress® COFFEE AND ESPRESSO MAKER

 Yes, we have several suggested methods.

 • The most commonly used and an easy method for heating water to a desired temperature is to use a microwave oven.
-Measure the amount of water needed into a cup or other vessel (The plunger has marks so it can be used as a measuring cup.) and then heat it in a microwave oven.
+Measure the amount of water needed into a cup or other vessel and then heat it in a microwave oven.
 Use a kitchen thermometer (commonly used when cooking meat) to determine the number of seconds required to heat the water to the desired temperature.
 (Do not put the thermometer in the microwave oven.)
 For subsequent heatings, there is no need for the thermometer.
 Just remember the number of seconds required in the microwave to reach the desired temperature for the right amount of water.

 • Another method involves using a measured amount of boiling water and then adding enough cold tap water to bring the water temperature down to 175° F (80° C).
 Pour boiling water into a measuring cup and then add enough cold tap water to increase the total water by a third.
 For example, if you measure 1.5 cups of boiling water, add cold tap water to bring the total to 2 cups.